2012 Malaysian Grand Prix: Race

 The race restarted under the safety car around local time 17:15.
 As the track steadily dried pit crew members attempted to dry the team pit box.
 After 4 laps behind the safety car, the majority of the drivers once again pitted to change to intermediate tyres, meanwhile Vettel lost his radio so he had to use the pit confirmation button on his steering wheel for most of the race.
-On lap 15, Jenson Button clumsily locked up the rear wheels and made contact with Karthikeyan, forcing him to pit again to change the front wing, ending his podium chances.
+On lap 15, Jenson Button clumsily locked up the rear wheels and made contact with Karthikeyan (in a battle for track position), forcing him to pit again to change the front wing, ending his podium chances.
 Subsequently, he made up a few places but was unable to finish in the top 10.
 Alonso emerged from this as the new leader when he overtook Sergio Pérez on lap 16, a lead he only briefly relinquished with a lap 40 pit stop.
 Rosberg was in fourth on lap 23 but slowly slipped backwards when his tyres overheated and he consequently pitted early for more inters.
 As the track slowly dried further, the top five all had comfortable gaps between them.
 During this period Senna was posting quick lap times and moving up through the midfield.

 Sergio Pérez chasing down race leader Fernando Alonso.